 The GHIC lets you get state healthcare in Europe at a reduced cost or sometimes free if you need it.
 You can carry on using your existing EHIC until it runs out.
 You can find the expiry date on the card.

 There's no cost to apply for a GHIC.
-You can apply for a GHIC, and find out more about them at GOV.UK.
+You can apply for a GHIC, and find out more about them through the NHS website.

 Can I use my EHIC or GHIC in Switzerland, Norway, Iceland or Liechtenstein?